 - Select the entity types that you want to make available for sharing.
 All entities of these types will be shared through the Content Hub and made available to all the other members of your Content Hub network.
 You can choose not to share specific properties of a shared entity type.
 See Excluded properties.

-- If you are an Acquia Lift user, you must also ensure that you select at least one view mode for any content type you wish to publish.
+- Ensure that you have selected at least one view mode for every content type that you want to publish.
 Acquia Lift can import nodes from Content Hub for both Drupal 7 and Drupal 8.

 - In the User Role list, click a role to determine how the content type will be rendered.
 Content Hub will use the permissions of the selected role for both displayed content and generated CDF data.